Clay Roof Tiles vs. Shingles: What's the Difference?

 • Mold

-• Mildew forming indoors
+• Indoor Mildew

-Clay tiles and shingles are each unique in their manufacture and material composition.
-Shingles are primarily made from asphalt (though there are metal, plastic and composite options), and are not considered sustainable.
 Clay tiles, however, are made from locally-sourced clay that is mixed with water and processed through multiple stages of heat application in a kiln — making clay tiles totally sustainable.
-Clay tiles and shingles each have their pros and cons that will be addressed in this article.

 Different Types Of Shingle Roofing